-Option 2 - Personal Insurance Parents/guardians may wish to carry their own personal insurance to protect the device in cases of theft, loss, or accidental damages.
+Families carry their own personal insurance to protect the device in cases of theft, loss, or accidental damages.
 Please consult with your insurance agent for details about your personal coverage of the student device and the deductible amount.
 The deductible may be higher than the cost of the device.
-Proof of insurance must be attached to this form.

-Option 3 - No Insurance (Individual Liability) You agree to pay the full amount for repairs or replacements due to damage, theft and all other losses.
-A screen replacement is $70, a replacement Chromebook is $250, a replacement case is $55.
+Families agree to pay the full amount for repairs or replacement due to damage, theft and all losses.

 All parents and students are required to read and sign the Responsible Use Policy Agreement and Chromebook Protection Plan form before a device will be distributed to the student.

 - Forms will be completed online through Skyward.

 - A paper copy will be made available by request.

 - Students will not receive a device until forms are signed by a parent or guardian in Skyward.